sedostheatre/sedos.co.uk/input/policies.md

 ### F. PROCESS AFTER COVID OUTBREAK

 Individuals who:
 * have tested positive for COVID-19;
 * have symptoms of COVID-19 (a high temperature, new and persistent cough or anosmia, however mild);
-* live in a household or are in a support bubble with someone who has symptoms; or
-* are advised to self-isolate as part of the government’s [track and trace](https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/) service,

-shall not be permitted to take part in Sedos Activities until they have complied with this Section F (each an “Excluded Participant”).
+* are required to self-isolate as part of the government’s prevailing guidance, shall not be permitted to take part in Sedos Activities until they have complied with this Section F (each an “Excluded Participant”).

+In the event that an individual has been advised to self-isolate as part of the government’s track and trace or app system but is not mandatorily required to self-isolate pursuant to the prevailing government guidance, the following steps shall also be followed unless the COVID Compliance Officer is satisfied that following such steps is not required to: (a) meet Sedos’ legal obligations; and (b) meet Sedos’ commitments in Section B of this policy.

 If a participant becomes aware they are an Excluded Participant they should: